-This specification indicates describes the variations from [RFC4556] and [RFC5349] extensions to PKINIT that enable the use of public key cryptography in the Windows implementation of PKINIT.initial authentication exchanges of the Kerberos protocol (Authentication Service (AS) exchange) [RFC4120].
+This specification describes the extensions to PKINIT that enable the use of public key cryptography in the initial authentication exchanges of the Kerberos protocol (Authentication Service (AS) exchange) [RFC4120].

 1.4 Relationship to Other Protocols

 PKCA is defined as a Kerberos pre-authentication extension ([RFC4120] section 3.1.1).
 This extension is used in the Kerberos AS exchange [RFC4556], and therefore PKCA relies on a working Kerberos infrastructure and a certificate authority (CA) for issuing [X509] certificates.
 PKCA includes the use of elliptic curve cryptography (ECC).
 ECC support [RFC5349] relies upon a CA issuing ECC certificates.
 Applications already using Kerberos can use PKCA without modifications.